aditdamodaran/andrecastroracing/src/pages/news/2020-05-29-legacy-autosport-focused-on-2019-on-heels-of-positive-usf2000-indy-test.md

 ---
 templateKey: blog-post
-title: Legacy Autosport Focused on 2019 On Heels of Positive USF2000 Indy Test
+title: Legacy Autosport on Heels of Positive USF2000 Indy Test
 date: 2019-05-29T18:27:00.000Z
 description: "Legacy Autosport fielded USF2000 cars for Alex Baron and Andre Castro at the recent Chris Griffis Memorial Test on the IMS road course "